Ayana/my-gatsby-site-blog/content/blog/about.md

 layout: blog
 date: 2019-07-08T19:53:17.322Z
 title: About this website
-description: This is my playground
+description: Hello world!
+I’m Ayaos from Japan.
+This is my playground..
 thumbnail: /uploads/img_newyork.jpg
 ---
 Hello world!
-I'm Ayaos from Japan.
+I'm Ayana from Japan.

 This content is still under construction.